ermouth/couch-photon/README.md

 __Where are source files?__

 Photon never existed as source _files_, its sources are CouchDB _docs_.
 Photon is developed and built using specialized dev environment, CloudWall.
-You can explore [Photon source code](https://cloudwall.me/_demo/#cw/Manifest/!WyJlZGl0IiwiY3ctUGhvdG9uLTFjY2QiXQ--) right in the browser, using CloudWall demo built-in IDE.
+You can explore [Photon source code](https://cloudwall.me/_demo/?pin=&user=demouser#cw/Manifest/!WyJlZGl0IiwiY3ctUGhvdG9uLTFjY2QiXQ--) right in the browser, using CloudWall demo built-in IDE.
+Left IDE panel has ` ▶︎ ` button that builds and runs Photon in a popup.

 __What is underlying technology?__